-To receive a payout under the 2011-2012 PA, a participant must remain employed with the company through December 31, 2012 (except in the case of death, disability, or retirement).
-In addition, an employee who was an executive officer at the time of grant will receive payment in restricted share units according to the chart titled "Performance and Holding Periods for PAs and SVAs" in the "Compensation Discussion and Analysis."
-SVAs granted in 2011 will pay out in common shares at the end of the three-year performance period according to the grid in the section of the "Compensation Discussion and Analysis" titled "Equity Incentives-Shareholder Value Awards," provided the participant is still employed with the company (except in the case of death, disability, or retirement).
+To receive a payout under the PA or the SVA, a participant must remain employed with the company through the end of the relevant performance period (except in the case of death, disability, or retirement).
+In addition, an employee who was an executive officer at the time of grant will receive payment in restricted stock units according to the chart titled "Performance and Holding Periods for PAs and SVAs" in the "Compensation Discussion and Analysis."
+SVAs granted in 2011 will pay out in common stock at the end of the three-year performance period according to the grid in the section of the "Compensation Discussion and Analysis" titled "Equity Incentives-Shareholder Value Awards," provided the participant is still employed with the company (except in the case of death, disability, or retirement).
 No dividends accrue on either PAs or SVAs during the performance period.
 Non-preferential dividends accrue on earned PA's one-year restriction period following the two-year performance period and these accrued dividends are paid upon vesting.